n2rd/HL2IOBoard_HermesJ16/README.md

 header at the back edge of the board.
 Following that, two holes are skipped, and then a 1x3 header is added.
 This changes the 20 pin header to a 25 pin header with two unused pins.
 The extra pins provide 3.3 volts, ground and VSUP.
 VSUP is the 12 volt HL2 input supply taken after the fuse.
-It is convenient to place the 2x20 pin header across the existing pins and the three added pins to provide alignment when soldering.
+It is convenient to place the 2x20 pin header across the existing pins and the three added pins to provid alignment when soldering.
 The IO board has a 2x25 pin header.
 When installed, this connects the HL2 to the filter board as usual.
 ![](./pictures/HL2Mod.jpg)